-For prairie grass burns or running fires, you must have a parcel/property area this is 2 or more acres in size and the area you are burning must be at least 1/2 acre in size.
+Prairie Grass Burns (running fires): Contact the DNR Forestry at (507) 765-2740 for variance approval of prairie grass burns.
+For prairie grass burns or running fires, you must have a parcel/property area that is two or more acres in size and the area you are burning must be at least 1/2 acre in size.
 You must contract with a company specializing in prescribed burning and the burn must have pre-approval from the MN DNR Forestry Office.
-The site must meet the above requirements before a burning permit is reviewed or approved.

 Recreational Fires: Burning Permits are not required for recreational fires that are 3’x3’ or less in diameter.
 The only materials permitted in a recreational fire are wood from trees, small branches, or charcoal.
 Per State Fire Code, a recreational fire must be at least 25 feet from any structure or other combustible materials.
 The fire must be attended at all times, and you must always have an approved fire extinguisher (hose or bucket of water) readily available.
 Please do not burn during windy or dry conditions.
+NO burning barrels allowed.

 The Prior Lake Fire Department, along with the Department of Natural Resources, encourages you to seek other alternatives such as chipping and/or composting.
 Remember AIR QUALITY is important to everyone, and we thank you for your cooperation.

-For more information or questions please contact Prior Lake Fire Marshal at 952-440-3473
+For more information or questions please contact Prior Lake Fire Marshal at 952-440-3473.

 Per Scott County Solid Waste Ordinance: